Aspie96/blog/content/posts/free_software.md

 ### Forks

-It's always possible to modify and then distribute a free program under the same license.
+It's always possible to independently modify and then distribute a free program under the same license.
 When doing so, one is creating a *fork*, while the original is referred to as "upstream".

-The ability to fork software is a crucial aspect of the free software community.
-It allows different flavors of roughly the same program to be independently created, for different brands of users with different tastes and preferences.

-When the maintainers of a given project abandon it, independent forks can be created, continuing to provide users with updates.

-When forking software, it's crucial to fully comply with the terms of the license and it's generally advisable to continue using the same license for additional modifications, even when it's not required.
-Attribution to the original program should be given in a prominent and conspicuous way.
-It's extremely important, however, to make it very clear that the fork is independent from the upstream project and to avoid confusion.
-The name and branding of a fork should always be different from the original.

 ### Libraries

-Because software is complex, it is built in a *modular* way.
-Different portions of one large program are somewhat self-contained and offer some kind of functionality, including ones the user never thinks about but are actually needed to make the program function.
-When using (part of) a module, programmers don't typically have to actively think about its inner workings and, instead, write code that exploits the functionality the module offers interacting with it according to its documentation.
+When building new programs, programmers almost never start from scratch.

-A *library* is a collection of software modules which are written for future use as part of larger programs (or even larger libraries).
-Libraries are written without knowing what the programs that use them will actually look like and focus on providing a set of related functionalities in a flexible way.
+A *library* is a collection of software modules which offer some general functionalities and which can be reused as components of larger programs (or even other libraries).

-If this sounds complex, consider the problem of sorting a list of numbers.
-Many programs may need to so under the hood, even if the end user doesn't know about it.
-Instead of rewriting the code to do so each time, programmers may simply include, in their programs, a piece of reusable pre-written code that sorts lists of number.
-That's an example of as mall library.
-Typically, libraries can offer many more (and more complex) functionalities.

 When programming, using libraries made by others is the norm, not the exception.
-One program can use several libraries, some directly and some indirectly (trough other libraries).

-An interesting point to make is that the difference between libraries and programs is much thinner, more blurred and probably less important than it might look.
-It's possible for full programs to be turned into libraries, or to be used as if they were by other programs.
-And some libraries can be made into end-user programs without adding much more.
-This only really matters for programmers and expert users.
-What should be clear, however, is that from the prospective of software freedom there is not much difference, if any, between programs and libraries.

 ### Patches

 Free programs are often developed cooperatively.
-They do not have to be, they just often are.
-Maintainers of the project can publish source code on a *code forge* (an online platform for publishing code, a sort of social media for computer nerds).
-Independent programmers from around the web can then contribute by suggesting changes to the code, to fix *bugs* (errors), to add new functionalities or to improve it in some other way.

-A *patch* is a suggested modification sent to a project by a contributor.
-It indicates what code to add or remove, and where, in a machine-readable way.
-Maintainers can choose to *merge* (apply) these changes or not.

-When a project is open to contributions, the norm in the free software community is that, unless otherwise specified, individual contributors continue to hold the copyright on the portions code which they provide, but license it publicly, to everyone, under the same license as that of the project.
+Maintainers of a project can publish its source code online.
+Independent programmers can then contribute by sending *patches* (suggested modifications), to improve it in some way, which maintainers can choose to *merge* (apply) or not.
+By default, individual contributors continue to hold the copyright on their own portions of code, but license them publicly, to everyone else (including maintainers), under the same license as that of the project.

+## Motivations

+At this point in the article, you might be wondering why anyone would actually develop free software.
+There are plenty of motivations, too many for this article.

+Software freedom is not anti-business and it's not anti-money.
+Indeed, the only business models incompatible with software freedom are the ones that require restricting the user.
+Many business models are perfectly consistent with releasing free software, which also happens to be good publicity for the company and to often get contributions from the community.
+Sometimes companies that want to release a piece of software can only do so as free software because of copyleft, but that is not the only motive.

+While making money by making free software is possible, for-profit companies are not the only ones doing so.
+For non-profit organizations seeking to make the world a better place and governments serving the interests of their citizens, software freedom is the obvious choice.

+Individuals can earn by making free software, but many chose to do so for entirely different reasons.
+For many, writing code is fun, just like many other activities are fun to other people, and this is a strong motivator on its own.
+It can also be a learning experience.
+People can also choose to share the programs they write out of altruism, to help others, or for ideological reasons, in order to support software freedom.

+Companies and individuals alike can also contribute to programs they themselves use.
+Making improvements available upstream, so that they can be included in future versions of the software, can be much more efficient than having to patch it each time.
+Indeed, shared development is cheaper and many people enjoy cooperation.

-## Advantages of free software
+## Advantages

 Software freedom leads to many advantages for the user, such as: